vectara/vectara-docs/www/docs/learn/mockingbird-llm.md

 ## Increased accuracy in summarizing retrieved results

-Mockingbird excels at summarizing large collections of search results, enabling users to quickly grasp key information and insights without manual review.
+Mockingbird excels at producing summaries and answers for large collections of search results, allowing users to quickly grasp essential information without manual review.
 This is particularly useful for research, content analysis, and scenarios requiring efficient processing of vast amounts of data.
+Mockingbird meets or exceeds leading models like GPT-4 and Gemini 1.5 Pro in RAG quality, citation quality, multilingual quality and structured output accuracy, especially being a smaller and lower cost model, while reducing hallucinations and providing more reliable and accurate summaries for important data

 ## Enhanced JSON output for structured data generation

-Generate structured data from unstructured text sources.
+Mockingbird effectively generates structured data from unstructured text sources.
 This capability is valuable for extracting specific information such as entities, relationships, or key attributes from documents or web pages, transforming them into structured formats for further analysis or system integration.

 ## Multilingual capabilities